f-PLT/dev-setup-scripts/README.md

 ## Description

-I use these scripts to setup my dev environment.
+I use these scripts to setup my dev environment on new machines and VMs.

-It is meant for a first install, not constant provisionning, so some problems can occur if trying to run multiple times on the same system.
+It is meant for a first install, not constant provisionning.
+Some problems can occur if you try to run these scripts multiple times on the same system, more so on existing systems that have already been configured manually.

-This project is built and maintained for my own personnal needs and learning experience.
-You are free to clone it and adapt-get it for your own needs.
+This project is built and maintained for my own personnal needs.
+You are free to clone it and adapt it for your own needs.

 ## Project outline